fnalways/terminus-docs/docs/overview/terminus/data.md

 As for the back-end object storage solution of JuiceFS, we also provide two solutions: S3 and MinIO.

-Terminus OS defaults to MinIO as object storage when installed locally on Selfhosted.
-Initial installation starts with `SNSD` ([Single Node Single Driver](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html) ) mode installation.
-At the same time, we provide the Scale tool in the installation package, which allows you to freely [expand your MinIO storage] (../../developer/develop/advanced/cli.md#Add a new hard disk locally)
+By default, Terminus OS uses MinIO as object storage when installed locally.
+Initial installation starts with [Single Node Single Driver (SNSD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html) mode.
+At the same time, we provide the Scale tool in the installation package, which allows you to freely [expand your MinIO storage](../../developer/develop/advanced/cli.md#Add-a-new-hard-disk-locally).

 ### Local Disk